wadmiraal/docker-drupal/README.md

 [![](https://badge.imagelayers.io/wadmiraal/drupal.svg)](https://imagelayers.io/?images=wadmiraal/drupal:latest 'Get your own badge on imagelayers.io')

 Quick and easy to use Docker container for your *local Drupal development*.
 It contains a LAMP stack and an SSH server, along with an up to date version of Drush.
-It is based on [Debian Wheezy](https://wiki.debian.org/DebianWheezy).
+It is based on [Debian Jessie](https://wiki.debian.org/DebianJessie).

 Summary
 -------

 This image contains:

-* Apache 2.2
+* Apache 2.4
 * MySQL 5.5
-* PHP 5.4
+* PHP 5.6
-* Drush 7.0
+* Drush 7 or the latest release of Drupal Console (depending on tag).
-* Drupal 7.39
+* Drupal 7 or 8 (depending on tag)
 * Composer
 * PHPMyAdmin
 * Blackfire